The Smart Export Guarantee (SEG) was introduced on 1st January 2020 as a replacement to the Feed-in Tariff (FiT).

 What’s the difference between the FiT and the Smart Export Guarantee?

-One thing that the 2 schemes do have in common is that the solar panel system must be accredited by the Microgeneration Certification Scheme (MCS).
+One thing that the 2 schemes do have in common is that the solar panel system must be accredited by the Microgeneration Certification Scheme (MCS) or a suitable equivalent such as Flexi-orb.

 Potential earnings through the Smart Export Guarantee